EF65 + Sleeper Express "Akebono"

 In the days when steam locomotives (SL) were in operation, the assistant engineer was an essential member of the workforce, as the operation of a steam locomotive required putting coal into the firebox, a task that the engineer could not have performed while driving

-As a remnant of the time when assistant engineers worked on steam locomotives, assistant engineers also worked on electric locomotives for a while after they were introduced.
-In the film "The Swallow Movers, " released in 1954, we can see the work of assistant engineers on both electric and steam locomotives.
+As a remnant of the days when steam locomotives had firemen on board, electric locomotives also had firemen for a while after their introduction.
+The 1954 film "The People Who Moved the Swallows" shows the work of firemen on both electric and steam locomotives.

-The author was unable to find information on when the position of electric locomotive assistant engineer was officially abolished, but it is unlikely that electric locomotive assistant engineers would still be around in 1988, when the Japanese National Railways was already disbanded .
-Furthermore, as far as the author knows, the uniform caps worn by the bear crew members appear to date back to the days of the Japanese National Railways (and the JR name clearly appears in the picture of the station ticket office on the first page of this work and in the logo on the side of the locomotive).
+Although I was unable to obtain information on when the position of fireman on electric locomotives was officially abolished, it is unlikelythat firemen on electric locomotives still existed in 1988, when the Japanese National Railways (JNR) had already been dissolved.
+Also, as far as I know, the caps worn by the bear crew members appear to be from the JNR era (the name JR is clearly visible in the illustration of the station ticket office on the first page of this work, as well as in the logo on the side of the locomotive).

 However, in the world of this work, electric locomotives still have assistant engineers on board, so we can simply interpret this as meaning that the uniform caps are in the style of those worn by the real Japan National Railways